ozshy/penny/README.md

-Data and R-code for a paper titled: "Penny Elimination and Inflation" by Oz Shy
+Data and R-code for a paper titled: "Penny Elimination, Nickel Elimination, and Inflation" by Oz Shy

 ---- General Instructions ----